1 Day in Ho Chi Minh City: The Best Short Itinerary (2024)

 Dinner

 You can absolutely pick a place to eat on Nguyen Hue and have an awesome dinner.
-After all, who am I to tell you what to eat?
+After all, who am I to tell you what to eat, especially in a place with abundant street food like Ho Chi Minh City.

-But I have to make a recommendation and if you’re going back to the backpacker area, I found this Bun Thit Nuong place that serves bowls with a little bit of everything: spring rolls, barbequed pork, noodles, vegetables, peanuts, and more.
+But if you’re going back to the backpacker area, I found this Bun Thit Nuong place that serves bowls with a little bit of everything: spring rolls, barbequed pork, noodles, vegetables, peanuts, and more.
 The prices are super affordable: only 30.000 to 40.000 VND (1.3 to 1.7$) per portion!

 Alternatively, get one of the many food tours organized by local students either on foot or by motorcycle.
 They are eager, they are hungry, and they will take you to all their favorite food places.